gasolin/stakerwatch/README.md

 Make sure [node.js](https://nodejs.org) is installed in your device.

-Open terminal and type `staker help` to find all skills that `staker` command can do.
+Open terminal and type `npx staker help` to find all skills that `staker` command can do.

 ```
 $ npx staker help